Jolpan: Muri

 Muri (puffed rice) is made by heating sand in a pot, and then throwing in grains of rice.
 The rice may be washed in brine to provide seasoning.
 The rice puffs up and is separated from the sand by a strainer.
 It is served with hot milk or curd and jaggery or sugar.
+The puffed rice made from Bora saul is popularly known as Hurum.

-Xandoh Guri
+Xandoh guri

 (Assamese: সান্দহ গুৰি) It is prepared from Kola bora, Ghiu bora, Pakhi bora or Ronga bora (varieties of Bora saul).
 The rice is soaked for three to four days and then it is fried.
 The fried rice is pounded in a dheki, a homemade wooden mill in Assam to pound grains, and sifted to dehusk.
 Now the pounded and dehusked rice is again fried in hot sand and thus Hurum is prepared.
 It is served with curd, hot milk, yogurt, sugar or jaggery.

-Sunga Saul
+Sunga saul

-Dehusked Aroi bora saul is soaked for 2/3 hours.
+Dehusked aroi bora saul is soaked for 2/3 hours.
 Then it is put in an immature bamboo tube and a little water or sometimes coconut milk is added to it.
 Banana leaf is used as cork.
-The tube is roasted in fire and Sunga saul is prepared.
+The tube is roasted in fire and sunga saul is prepared.
 Removing the tube the substance is served with curd, hot milk, yogurt, sugar etc.

 Pithaguri

-Rice flour (Pithaguri in Assamese) is fried and served with hot milk, jaggery and sometimes with ripe banana or ripe jackfruit.
+Rice flour (pithaguri in Assamese) is fried and served with hot milk, jaggery and sometimes with ripe banana or ripe jackfruit.
 It is a common type of jolpan.

 Suji

-Suji (Semolina) is also one type of common jolpan, a type of dessert.
+Suji (semolina) is also one type of common jolpan, a type of dessert.
 Like pithaguri it is heated on a frying pan and water is added to make it a paste and then served with hot milk.

 Koni-dhan

-The basic preparation consists in washing the millet (Konidhan in Assamese; Koni = tiny; dhan = rice) and toasting it while moving until one notes a characteristic scent.
+The basic preparation consists of washing the millet (konidhan in Assamese; Koni = tiny; dhan = rice) and toasting it while moving it until one notes a characteristic scent.
 Then five measures of boiling water for each two measures of millet are added with some sugar or salt.
 The mixture is cooked covered using low flame for 30–35 minutes.

-Kath Aloo
+Kath aloo

-Yam (Kath aloo in Assamese) is peeled, sliced, added salt and tamarind powder and then deep fried in mustard oil.
+Yam (kath aloo in Assamese) is peeled, sliced, added salt and tamarind powder and then deep-fried in mustard oil.

 Pitha

-Pitha (Assamese পিঠা) is a rice cake or pancake, a thin-flat cake prepared from a batter and cooked on a hot griddle or frying pan.
-It is an inseparable part of Jolpan in Assam.
+Pitha (Assamese পিঠা) is a rice cake or pancake, a thin flat cake prepared from a batter and cooked on a hot griddle or frying pan.
+It is an inseparable part of jolpan in Assam.
 It is a special class of rice preparation generally made only on special occasions like Bihu in Assam.
-Made usually with soaked and ground rice, they could be fried in oil, roasted over a slow fire or baked and rolled over a hot plate.
+Made usually with soaked and ground rice, they may be fried in oil, roasted over a slow fire or baked and rolled over a hot plate.
 Some pithas are- Til Pitha, Narikol Pitha, Ghila Pitha, Xutuli Pitha, Sunga Pitha, Bhapotdiya Pitha, Lakhimi Pitha, Tora Pitha, Tekeli Pitha, Muthiya Pitha or Kholasapori Pitha.